krootee/Ghost/README.md

  Alternatively I'm going to use FreeIMU (http://www.varesano.net/projects/hardware/FreeIMU).

+ Future revisions might replace this with a MPU-9250.

 ### HMC5883 (compass)

 The compass is a slave-I2C device where the MPU-6050 is the master.
 FreeIMU uses these two components together.